Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

-Evolution as a computational approach to biological optimization refers to the application of evolutionary algorithms to solve complex and often constrained optimization problems.
-These algorithms mimic the mechanisms of mutation, crossover, and selection to iteratively improve solutions, leveraging biological principles to find optimal or near-optimal configurations in various domains, including genetics, neural networks, and ecological modeling.
-This approach capitalizes on the inherent efficiency and adaptability of evolutionary processes to address intricate challenges in biochemical mechanisms and computational biology.
-Although backpropagation is not necessarily required for networks to attain biologically interesting properties \cite{mazzoni1991more}, it might be a good idea to leverage the main properties of ecosystems in building computational tools to solve complex problems \cite{parpinelli2012biological, mazzoni1991more}.
-The possibility of inserting ecological concepts in the optimisation process is key in the development of novel bio-plausible hybrid systems.
+\paragraph{Model Learning} {Evolution as a computational method for biological optimization uses evolutionary algorithms to tackle complex, often constrained problems.
+These algorithms mimic processes like mutation, crossover, and selection to gradually improve solutions, applying biological principles to find optimal or near-optimal configurations in domains such as genetics, neural networks, and ecology.
+By leveraging the efficiency and adaptability of evolution, this approach addresses intricate challenges in biochemical mechanisms and computational biology.}

-One of the fundamental issues of computational intelligence is the non-local learning rules, which poses a challenge because it remains unclear how individual neurons and synapses in biological circuits access information about the global state of a circuit or a specific optimization target.
-The sources highlight the ongoing research focused on translating these global rules into local synaptic learning rules that rely solely on information locally available to neurons and synapses, such as pre- and post-synaptic spike timing \cite{payeur2021burst}.
-Related to this regional learning, one of the stregths of biological networks is that they typically balance learning among multiple competing objectives, whereas computational schemes focus on optimizing for a single task.
-Future research could explore incorporating factors like energy consumption, wiring length, processing speed, learning efficiency, and robustness into ANN optimization to gain a more comprehensive understanding of biological circuit design.
+Although BP is not necessarily {the right direction} to attain biological plausibility \cite{mazzoni1991more}, it is a good idea to leverage the main properties of ecosystems in building computational tools to solve complex problems \cite{parpinelli2012biological}.
+The possibility of inserting ecological elements in the optimization process is {important} in the development of new biologically plausible hybrid systems.

-\subsubsection{Comments on building blocks: MLP, KAN and beyond}
+\subsubsection{Comments on building blocks (MLP, KAN and beyond)}